ChrisRichner/ARGUS-TV-GuideEnhancer/README.md

   ```

 ###Troubleshoot
 Logs are written to the *guideenricher.log* file in the program directory.
-You can view them by simpley double clicking the *guideenricher.log* file in your desired text editor.
+You can view them by simply double clicking the *guideenricher.log* file in your desired text editor.

 Guide Enricher can also be started as a Console Application by double clicking *GuideEnricherService.exe* after you manually stopped the GuideEnricher Windows Service.
 The Console outputs all log events in real time.